Addie Beam Connector Bracket

 How do I know if the bracket is tight enough?

-Tighten the cinch screw until the beams are snug with no gap.
+Tighten the adjusting screw until the beams are snug with no gap.
 If the beams are over-tightened they will bow slightly at the ends.
-If this occurs, loosen the cinch screw a few turns.
+If this occurs, loosen the adjusting screw a few turns.

 Can I use the [Addie Beam Connector Bracket] with my beam if it’s not an Addie Beam?